YunchaoYang/LCsolutions_Cpp_Python/Cpp/Static_extern_auto_register_classes.md

     External variables are also known as global variables.
 These variables are defined outside the function.

  - static

-   preserving their value even after they are out of their scope!
+  The whole and entire purpose of static is to declare that a variable is private to the source file that it is declared in.
+T
-   Their scope is local to the function to which they were defined.

   Global static variables can be accessed anywhere in the program.

 - register